Teacher Training Advances Education in Ghana

 The goal?
 To improve access to equal education in Ghana by closing the economic and educational gap between advantaged and disadvantaged communities.

 The World Bank has evaluated UTDBE’s successes since the program’s conclusion in 2016.
 It has been noted that UTDBE-trained teachers showed skills and average scores comparable to teachers who had training before entering the classroom.
 The course is also more cost-effective than pre-service training.
 Having more trained teachers means that children in disadvantaged areas now have the same educational opportunities as those in more developed areas.

-The two-day training offers teachers basic skills for early identification of students with hearing, vision or intellectual disabilities.
-These skills will allow teachers to offer their students early referral, which will give them the treatment they need to succeed in school.
+The two-day training provides teachers basic skills for early identification of students with hearing, vision or intellectual disabilities.
+These skills will allow teachers to offer their students early referrals, which will give them the treatment they need to succeed in school.
 The project also aims to deworm all students in the Denkyenbuo District in Ghana and conduct eye screenings for both teachers and students.

 – Rachel Cooper